Turbo VPN Review 2025: Is This Free VPN Service Worth the Risk?

 A kill switch is an essential VPN feature.
 With the kill switch enabled, your internet will be disconnected if your VPN drops.
 That way, your data and online activities won't be exposed if your VPN connection falters.

-Turbo VPN's kill switch test results (failed).
+Turbo VPN's kill switch test results (passed).

 Turbo VPN compatibility